smb-lemon/mini-projects-hub/tours/README.md

 Once the data is loaded, we can set the state of component to store the tours data.
 We can then map over the tours array and render a Tour component for each tour.
 Each Tour component will receive the tour data as props, including the tour's id, image, info, name, and price.

+### Remove Tour

+To implement the "remove tour" functionality, we can add a button to each Tour component that, when clicked, removes the tour from the list of tours.
+We can achieve this by updating the state of the Tours component to remove the tour from the tours array.